pbochynski/katacoda-scenarios/kyma-basics/deploy-function.md

-Before you create your first function you need to configure your container registry.
+Before you create your first function, you need to configure your container registry.

 Provide your container registry credentials as environment variables like in this example:
 ```